zmitchell/rpi-home-assistant/README.md

     some text possibly spanning several lines
     someString

 you're telling the shell to take everything between `cat << someString > /path/to/aFile` and the first occurrence of `someString` and stick it into the file at the location `/path/to/aFile`.
 This is how we generate the Dockerfile.

-It might seem overly complicated, but it allows us build a specific version of Home Assistant by passing it as an argument to `build.sh`, or to build the latest version by default.
+Having the template for the Dockerfile embedded in `build.sh` isn't pretty or ideal, but it gets the job done.
+It also allows us build a specific version of Home Assistant by passing it as an argument to `build.sh`, or to build the latest version by default.

-# `run.sh`
+## `run.sh`
 There are several options that need to be passed to the `docker run` command in order for Home Assistant to work properly.
 For instance, the `--net=host` command lets the container communicate over your network.

+## `configuration.yaml`
+Don't forget to include the `zwave` component to your `configuration.yaml`